Which cities are involved in the Fire Command Staff Collaboration?

 The committee is working to determine the role each of the departments will play and adjustments will be recommended to create the best overall operations within a joint fire command staff structure.
 Each fire department in the five cities operates with a high level of expertise and quality service to the community.
 The evaluation process will help the cities better serve the residents and businesses of each of the five cities by implementing overall improvements.

 All fire departments will remain with each city.
 Around the country, at nearly every larger fire agency a similar management structure where the chief fire officers serve in specialized roles is in place.
 We understand one of the concerns is that this approach seems like “big government” in which the smaller communities have little influence and identity.
 It is important to understand the Fire Command Staff Collaboration would not be a merger of the city’s fire departments.
 Each city would continue to “own” and individually fund their current fire department.
 However, the upper-level administration and leadership of the fire departments would be shared under a joint management structure.
 This approach blends the efficiency and increased effectiveness of a larger management group without sacrificing local identity and influence.
 No jobs will be lost.

 Each of the cities have different policies and regulations.
 How will a joint management team manage conflicting policies and regulations?

 One of the goals of the joint management approach is to standardize policies and procedures.
 One of the primary tasks of the joint management team will be to review all of the different policies and procedures and develop standardized common systems.

 Has something like this been done before?

 While still uncommon in the Midwest, very successful examples of similar fire service joint management structures can be found in many other parts of the country.

-Will more cities be added to the Joint Fire Command Collaborative after it is formed?
+Will more cities be added to the Joint Fire Command Collaboration after it is formed?

-Currently, these five cities have agreed to do this study; it is too soon to address adding more cities to the cooperative.
+Currently, these five cities have agreed to do this study; it is too soon to address adding more cities to the collaboration.